-Canterbury District Health Board administers funded scholarships via Health Workforce NZ (formerly CTA) for postgraduate nursing certificates, diplomas and clinical masters qualifications for nurses in the Canterbury Health System.
+Te Whatu Ora - Health New Zealand | Waitaha Canterbury (formerly CDHB) administers funded scholarships for postgraduate nursing certificates, diplomas and masters qualifications for nurses in the Canterbury Health System.

 Postgraduate nursing study is designed to prepare nurses to meet the challenges of a changing Canterbury healthcare environment and to provide enhancement of individual nursing practice.
 It is a commitment to both personal and professional development.

-Further information is available in the Funding Policy document:
+Funding is not paid directly to the trainee.Further information is available in the Funding Policy document: